Blog

 A few words about Metad

-Metad was created at the initiative of a family long involved in coffee production, since the grandparents of its founder, Aman Adinew, were themselves coffee producers and traders.
-Before Metad, Aman Adinew was President of the ECX (Ethiopia Commodity Exchange).
+The Metad company was founded through the impetus of a family long involved in coffee, as the grandparents of founder Aman Adinew were already coffee producers and traders.
+Before Metad, Aman Adinew was president of ECX (Ethiopia Commodity Exchange).

-He created Metad with other members of his family who were American citizens, but who, like him, had chosen to return home driven by a desire to develop an efficient, quality business.
-Aware of the potential shortcomings of the Ethiopian coffee sector, they have chosen to promote remarkable coffees while focusing on traceability, ensuring better recognition of the products of their region.
+He founded Metad with family members, American citizens who, like him, chose to return to their home country, driven by a desire to develop high-performing, quality operations.
+Aware of the shortcomings that could affect the Ethiopian coffee sector, they chose to promote outstanding coffees by focusing on traceability, which ensures superior value for the crops from their region.
+Today, Metad is among the pioneers in developing a structured specialty coffee value chain in Ethiopia.

 Equipments selection